 We have a homegrown stack written using 99% python.
 This stack is responsible for accumulating data from sources, storing it into Hadoop, transforming it using spark/pandas, train machine learning models using mostly spark.mllib, and deliver the model to rest servers that serve our prediction to the customers.
 Cron based schedulers combined with jenkins fully automate this process, the design of our stack is minimal, simple and beautiful, echoing the python philosophy.

-I currently work for Duke Robotics, within this wonderful lab, I have worked on several projects:
+I used to work for Duke Robotics when I was at Duke University, within this wonderful lab, I have worked on several projects:

 This project aim to detect drones using acoustic and radio sensors in order to alert the administrator of the private space.
 The homepage of the project can be found here.
 I'm currently leading a team of 4 to build a system to detect, notify both drone and humans in restricted areas.

 This project is a computer simulation of the taskload of dispatch-operator system, such as air-traffic controller and pilots, railroad dispatchers and train engineers.
 We studied the impact of automation with the software we've built, the software are hosted as a web application here.
 I was responsible for developing the backbone version of the java code before I left the project.
 More recently, I'm tasked with taking the application to comply with RESTful APIs.

 This JavaFX simulation program was built in collaboration with JPL, it tracks how people respond to uncertainties of automation.
 The result of this study were put to analysis which yielded some interesting results.
 I was only responsible for developing the data logging for this program.
 The program and its source code can be found here